What factors drive LTL freight shipping rates?

 Location, dimensions and weight, shipping mode and freight type are the main components that impact freight shipping rates.

-Let's take a closer look at the different factors that affect LTL freight shipping rates:
+Let's take a closer look at LTL freight shipping rates and the factors that cause them to increase:

 Initially, you should take into account where the shipment is being shipped from and to.
 Generally, the further the distance between the points, the more it will cost, but also the distance of the origin and destination from major metro areas and available capacity will influence your freight rates.